robotics-upo/DB-TSDF/README.md

       --name db_tsdf_container \
       db_tsdf_ros2:humble
     ```
-The Dockerfile sets up the entire environment and downloads the D-LIO code automatically.
+The Dockerfile sets up the entire environment and downloads the DB-TSDF code automatically.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>